-Food Grower Academy CIC is being set up right now in 2022 to help inspire more food growers to the world and to the UK.
+Food Grower Academy has been setup to help inspire more food growers to the world and to the UK.

 Whilst other parts of the world has seen booms in market gardening and small scale farming, the UK is still behind in seeing the huge benefits it has on both food systems and communities.
 It is our hope that this project will inspire those interested in food growing to take it on to a career… or for those that aren’t growing to take it on to feed their family or local community.

-The podcast (out now), academy, and later associated projects aim to give those people not only the inspiration but the knowledge and tools they need to make this a reality.
+The podcast, academy, and later associated projects aim to give those people not only the inspiration but the knowledge and tools they need to make this a reality.

 Check out our full vision, mission and values below:

 Behind the ideas, project, and building it right now are Chris (Fanfield Farm) and Jack (Jacks Patch).
 We are looking for a new team member to help us take the academy forward too.

 Chris worked much of his career as a radio presenter, moving in to running his own businesses in podcasting and marketing.
 However he had always wanted to work outside and grow vegetables since his visits to his Great Aunts Farm at a young age.